ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 As shown with the registry APIs, there's 2 distinct variants: the `_open` and `_new`. `_new` pulls its memory from the heap passed in during registry creation.
 However, sometimes that's not local-enough for some folks.
 Therefore, the `_open` variant of the functions ask for a pointer to a `size_t*` for the amount of space is available, and a `void* space` that contains all the space.
 Each set of APIs takes a `from` name and a `to` name: these are encoding names that are compared in a specific manner.
 That is:

 - it is basic ASCII Latin Alphabet (A-Z, a-z) case-insensitive;
-- ASCII `_`, `-`, `.` (period), and ` ` (space) are ignored;
+- ASCII `_`, `-`, `.` (period), and space are ignored;
 - and the input must be UTF-8.

 The reason that the rules are like this is so `"UTF-8"` and `"utf-8"` and `"utf_8"` and `"Utf-8"` are all considered identical.
 This is different from Standard C and C++, where `setlocale` and `getlocale` are not required to do any sort of invariant-folding comparison and instead can consider  `"C.UTF-8"`, `"C.Utf-8"`, `"c.utf-8"` and similar name variations as completely different.
-That is, while one platform will affirm that `"C.UTF-8"` is a valid locale/encoding, another platform will reject this despite having the moral, spiritual, and semantic equivalent of `"C.UTF-8"` because you spelled it with lowercase letters or some completely infuriating bullcrap-of-the-day that POSIX and C implementations settled on as a good idea for some reason.
+That is, while one platform will affirm that `"C.UTF-8"` is a valid locale/encoding, another platform will reject this despite having the moral, spiritual, and semantic equivalent of `"C.UTF-8"` because you spelled it with lowercase letters rather than some POSIX-blessed "implementation-defined" nutjobbery.
 Perhaps in the future I could provide Unicode-based title casing/case folding, but at the moment 99% of encoding names are in mostly-ASCII identifiers.
 (It could be possible in the future to provide a suite of translated names for the `to` and `from` codes, but that is a bridge we can cross at a later date thankfully.)

 The `_n` and non-`_n` functions are just variations on providing a size for the `from` and `to` names; this makes it easy not to require allocation if you parse a name out of another format (e.g., passing in a validated sub-input that identifies the encoding from a buffer that contains an `<?xml … ?>` encoding tag in an XHTML file, or the `<meta>` tag).
 If you don't call the `_n` functions, we do the C thing and call `strlren` on the input `from` and `to` buffers.
 It's not great, but momentum is momentum: C programmers and the APIs they use/sit beneath them on their systems expect footgun-y null terminated strings, no matter how many times literally everyone gets it wrong.